 Shawn Imtiazuddin is a Systems Support Engineer responsible for supporting IPaT’s day-to-day IT operations.
 He graduated from Georgia State University with a bachelor’s degree in Computer Information Systems.
 Prior to Georgia Tech, Shawn worked for a cloud service provider, specializing in supporting and migrating physical client infrastructures into Green Cloud's virtual platform.

-In collaboration with Georgia Tech’s Smart Cities and Inclusive Innovation (SCII) faculty, staff, and students, Kristi provides administrative project management support for SCII’s programs, activities, and events.
-Previously, she provided research support for the Tennenbaum Institute which conducted research on various issues, opportunities, and challenges associated with fundamental transformation in enterprises.
-Kristi is the Managing Editor of the Journal of Enterprise Transformation and is also an instructor for GT 1000 (First Year Seminar) helping to support the successful transition and experience of new students at Georgia Tech.
+Kristi Kirkland has been with Georgia Tech for more than 15 years, joining the Smart Cities and Inclusive Innovation Initiative (SCII) in 2017.
+In collaboration with SCII faculty, staff, and students, Kristi provides administrative program management support for all SCII’s programs, activities, and events.
+Before joining SCII, Kristi provided research support for the Tennenbaum Institute at Georgia Tech which conducted research on various issues, opportunities, and challenges associated with fundamental transformation in enterprises.

 Queen Marrero is a retired U.S. Army Major, and a 36-year veteran.
 Her last assignment was with the U.S. Army Reserves Command Headquarters, Fort Bragg, North Carolina where she served as watch commander, contract procurement officer, and communications-electronics operations officer.
 She is an alumna and former employee of Georgia State University and graduate of their Reserve Officers Training Corp (ROTC).
 Queen has over 20 years’ experience in research administration, grants & contracts, pre and post-award management.
 She is also a professional puppeteer and ventriloquist and member of the Center for Puppetry Arts, the Atlanta Puppetry Guild and Puppeteers of America.
 Queen has two children and two grandchildren.